-This data is from the old national census of 1998, and it shows 2.49% of the total population is persons with disabilities.
-The number of persons with disabilities has become lower in the new census.
-The actual number of persons with disabilities is not reflected in the statistics.
+Data from the old national census of 1998 shows 2.49% of the total population to be persons with disabilities.
+Unexpectedly, the number of persons with disabilities has decreased in the new census-thus I use this 1998 data.
+The actual number of persons with disabilities is not reflected in this kind of national statistics.
 There is a tendency that the number of women with disabilities is significantly small.
 Throughout the country, there are probably more than 531 schools for special needs education.
 More than 200 NGOs and organizations of persons with disabilities are supporting the education of children with disabilities.

-Under the 18th Constitutional Amendment, the autonomy of provinces was strengthened and the national-level “Ministry of Social Welfare and Special Education was abolished, and the responsibilities for education and welfare for persons with disabilities were devolved to provincial governments.
+Under the 18th Constitutional Amendment, the autonomy of provinces was strengthened and the national-level “Ministry of Social Welfare and Special Education” was abolished, and responsibility for education and welfare for persons with disabilities was devolved to provincial governments.
 This has caused disparities among provinces and ethnic groups.
 There is also an overwhelming disparity between rural and urban areas.

-SL Nagata>4, 5, 6, 7, 8
+(Slide 4-8)

-⑤As regards laws to support persons with disabilities, very well-known ones include the national policy concerning persons with disabilities enacted in 2006, and the law concerning public transportation and barrier-free transport enacted in 2009.
-At present, efforts are being made toward establishing the antidiscrimination law, but as I already left Pakistan, I’m not sure about its details.
+As regards laws to support persons with disabilities, very well-known ones include the national policy concerning persons with disabilities enacted in 2006, and the law concerning public transport and barrier-free transport enacted in 2009.
+At present, efforts are being made toward establishing an anti-discrimination law, but having already left Pakistan, I am not sure about its details.
 Pakistan signed the Convention on the Rights of Persons with Disabilities (CRPD) in 2011, when I was Country Director of UNESCO Pakistan.

-SL Nagata>9
+(Slide 9)

-⑥Let me mention a little about the network impact.
-Networks through the international network of persons with disabilities by Duskin, the ESCAP (The United Nations Economic and Social Commission for Asia and the Pacific), and the APCD (Asia-Pacific Development Center on Disability) are also important.
-Persons of high capacity, like Mr. Shafiq, are great at obtaining funds by making the excellent use of networks.
-He did gain magnificent amount of funds from the World Bank.
-Networking with other countries is vital at international conferences of CRPD.
-Create networks and build up social capital.
+Let me mention a little about the network impact.
+International network of persons with disabilities by Duskin, the ESCAP (United Nations Economic and Social Commission for Asia and the Pacific), and the APCD (Asia-Pacific Development Center on Disability) are good examples of effective ones.
+Persons of high capacity, such as Mr. Shafiq, are great at obtaining funds by making excellent use of networks.
+He did gain a magnificent amount of funds from the World Bank.
+Networking with other countries is vital at the State Parties Conference of CRPD.
+Creating networks means building up “social capital”.
 In Pakistan, there are active networks of CBR (Community-based Rehabilitation) and CBID (Community-based Inclusive Development) in Sindh province near Karachi.

-SL Nagata>10
+(Slide 10-13)

-Ms. Kuroda: ⑦Thank you for speaking about the general outline of issues and other problems surrounding persons with disabilities in Pakistan.
+Kuroda/ Thank you for speaking about the general outline of issues and other problems surrounding persons with disabilities in Pakistan.
 Ms. Nagata also mentioned networks.
 Now, following Ms. Nagata, Mr. Shafiq will give his presentation.
-He participated in the Duskin Leadership Training in Japan from 2001, and he is currently president of Milestone (Society for the Special Persons).
-There was a major earthquake in Pakistan, but overcoming the adversity, he established independent living centers.
+He has participated in Duskin Leadership Training in Japan from 2001, and he is currently president of Milestone (Society for the Special Persons).
+There was a major earthquake in Pakistan, but overcoming its adversity, he established independent living centers.
 He also plays an important role in the disability movement in Pakistan.